Super-App Behavioral Patterns in Credit Risk Models: Financial, Statistical and Regulatory Implications: Experimental Setup

 \subsection{Setup}

 Seeking to understand whether default prediction can be improved for certain populations, three segments were defined to divide the population into a sample with a high segment value and another with a low segment value.
 The first segment divided the population by device score as this a variable that allows an approximation of the economic potential of an individual \citep{Sundsoy2016}, while the second segment was intended to be a more robust approximation of the economic potential and to be associated with the behavior in the super-app, which we named Wealth Score.
 Finally, the last segment separated the population by a super-app user segmentation \citep[Recency, Frequency and Monetary Value;][]{fader2005} based on the recency since the user made their last purchase, the frequency with which they placed orders and the average amount spent.
 This segmentation has proven to be a valuable variable for other models developed internally within the super-app and in many applications.
-For each proposed segmentation and for the dataset without segmentation, two models were created: one that only contemplated the Bureau score and another that additionally considered the super-app variables.
+For each proposed segmentation and for the dataset without segmentation, three models were created: one that only contemplated the Bureau score, other taking into account just super-app features, and another that considered both types of features.
 The number of observations and the default rate for each country and segmentation are shown in Table~\ref{data_info}.

 An XGBoost classifier was implemented as it has demonstrated its superior performance over models such as neural network, decision tree, support vector machines and bagging-NN with regard to structured data \citep{Xia2017, Salvaire2019}.
 The final model performance was evaluated using a randomized bootstrap of 50 iterations on the databases with a data proportion of 70\% to train and the remaining 30\% to test in each iteration.